Techatrix/PAccem/documentation/documentation_eng.md

 boolean checkover(int xpos, int ypos): checks if the furniture is on the position

+Clip getBoundary(): returns the boundary of the furniture

 boolean setXPos(int value): sets the X-Position to the given one

 boolean setYPos(int value): sets the Y-Position to the given one